-Pedestrian reportedly struck in deadly O'Neal Lane crash
+One killed in O'Neal Lane crash Thursday morning; authorities investigate

 Latest Weather Blog

-Pedestrian reportedly struck in deadly O'Neal Lane crash
+One killed in O'Neal Lane crash Thursday morning; authorities investigate

 BATON ROUGE - Authorities say a person was killed in a traffic incident early Thursday (Feb.
 18) morning.

 The crash occurred before dawn and, according to Total Traffic Network, involved a pedestrian who was hit by a vehicle on O'Neal Lane near Strain Road.
+Authorities with the East Baton Rouge Parish Sheriff's Office were seen at the scene of the crash.

-A representative with the East Baton Rouge Parish Coroner's office later identified the deceased individual as 36-year-old Marcus Brocato.
+Later in the morning, a representative with the East Baton Rouge Parish Coroner's office identified the deceased individual as 36-year-old Marcus Brocato.

 The Coroner's Office says an official cause of death is pending.

-This article will be updated as authorities release additional information related to the tragic crash.
+Authorities are investigating the tragic crash and this article will be updated as they release additional information.